Published Feb 12, 2023

 • Limited agility and scalability: Since business process automation requires technical resources, IT becomes the limiting growth factor.

-Advanced iPaaS (Integration Platform as a Service)
+Advanced iPaaS (integration platform as a service)

 Advanced iPaaS solutions provide additional capabilities beyond those of the traditional iPaaS.
 An advanced iPaaS solution creates intelligent repeatability powered by AI and machine learning (ML), has prebuilt enterprise application integrations with built-in best practices, and offers business process expertise.
 They also provide the ability for business users, not just technical teams, to build, deploy and manage business process automation, allowing all organization members to promote agility and automation.